tirameshu/CS3245/Homework #3/README.txt

 - normalised_weight (norm_w) is then calculated for each term, based on weighted_term_freq and docLength.
 Document frequency (df) is added here as well, but directly to the dictionary `to_dict` that will be dumped into dictionary.txt.
--- to_dict will be in the following format: to_dict = {term: [df, pointer_to_posting, pointer_to_champion]}
+-- to_dict will be in the following format: to_dict = {term: [df, pointer_to_posting]}
-- the docs of top 10 norm_w of each term will be dumped in champion_list.txt to be used in searching.
-(there may be > 10 docs for each term, because some docs might have same weight)
 - dictionary is processed and re-formatted for each term, and all postings are dumped into postings.txt
 - the docLength dictionary, together with to_dict, are dumped into dictionary.txt.

 Searching:
+- for every query term, its w_tq is calculated and its posting is fetched.
+-

-- for every query term, top 10 of its posting is loaded from postings.txt --> dictionary re-constructed but only for terms queried.
+top 20 of its posting is loaded from postings.txt --> dictionary for relevant_postings
-- df of query term can be obtained from (len(dictionary[term]))
+re-constructed, but only for terms queried.

 == Files included with this submission ==